gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 > **_NOTE:_** Notice that the far plane is encoded in the `.x` property, while the near plane is in the `.y` range.
 That is, and I can not stress it enough, because Apple expects us to use reverse-Z projection matrices.

-> **_NOTE:_** At the time of writing this article, the far plane (`depthRange.x`) is actually positioned at infinity.
+> **_NOTE:_** At the time of writing this article, at least on visionOS 1.0, the far plane (`depthRange.x`) is actually positioned at infinity.
+I am not sure if this is the case on visionOS 2.0.
 Not sure why Apple decided to do this.
-Leaving it as-is will break certain techniques (for example subdividing the viewing frustum volume into subparts for Cascaded Shadowmaps).
+Leaving it as-is at infiity will break certain techniques (for example subdividing the viewing frustum volume into subparts for Cascaded Shadowmaps).
 In RAYQUEST I actually artifically overwrite and cap this value at something like -500 before constructing my projection matrices.
 Remember what I said about never overwriting the default projection matrix attributes Apple Vision gives you?
 Well I did it only in this case.
 It works well for immersive space rendering.
-I can imagine however that overwriting any of these values is a big no-no for passthrough rendering on visionOS 2.0 (which has a different way of constructing projection matrices for each eye alltogether btw).
+I can imagine however that overwriting any of these values is a big no-no for passthrough rendering on visionOS 2.0 (which has a different way of constructing projection matrices for each eye alltogether via the [`.computeProjection`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/computeprojection(convention:viewindex:))).

-Now that we have them, we will utilise Apple's new [Spatial](https://developer.apple.com/documentation/spatial) API.
+Now that we have both `tangents` for each eye, we will utilise Apple's [Spatial](https://developer.apple.com/documentation/spatial) API.
 It will allow us to create and manipulate 3D mathematical primitives.
 What we are interested in particular is the [`ProjectiveTransform3D`](https://developer.apple.com/documentation/spatial/projectivetransform3d) that will allow us to obtain a perspective matrix for each eye given the tangents we queried earlier.
 Here is how it looks in code:

 ```swift
 let leftViewProjectionMatrix = ProjectiveTransform3D(